 Conditions 18 and 19 relate to the ongoing peer review of the monitoring plan and provision of a technology report at various times during the consent period.
 The monitoring plan was internally reviewed in November 2021, prior to being peer reviewed by a consultant.
 An amended plan was issued to Council in March 2022 for approval.
-As per condition 18, the next review of the monitoring plan is to be undertaken in 2027
+As per condition 18, the next review of the monitoring plan is to be undertaken in 2027.

-Condition 20 of consent 0882-4 requires that NPDC provide an annual report to the Council by 31 July each year.
+Condition 20 of Consent 0882-4 requires that NPDC provide an annual report to the Council by 31 July each year.
 The report details progress made towards reducing inflow and infiltration reduction; NPDC's target for reduction of inflow and infiltration; and works proposed to meet that target over the coming year.
-A report addressing these requirements for 2022-2023 was provided by NPDC.
-A total sum of \$3,837,869 was spent on inflow and infiltration during 2022-2023, this included pipelining, pipe renewals, and CCTV.
+A report addressing these requirements for 2023/24 was provided by NPDC.
+A total sum of \$3,110,978 was spent on inflow and infiltration during 2023/24, this included pipelining, digital temperature sensing, pipe renewals, and CCTV.

 The NPDC Sewer System Emergency Discharge Contingency Plan is incorporated into the Infrastructure Incident Response Plan (INFRA-IRP).
-This new format IRP was produced in August 2021 (version 1.0), and was updated in November 2021.
-This plan satisfies the requirements of condition 21, consent 0882-4.
+This new format IRP was produced in August 2021, with the most recent updated in November 2023.
+This plan satisfies the requirements of condition 21, Consent 0882-4.

-An annual meeting with representatives of the Council, Ngati Tawhirikura Hapu, and interested submitters is required by condition 22 of consent 0882-4.
+An annual meeting with representatives of the Council, Ngati Tawhirikura Hapu, and interested submitters is required by condition 22 of Consent 0882-4.
 The invitation for the meeting was extended to interested parties for New Plymouth, Inglewood and Waitara wastewater treatment plant consents.
-This meeting was held on 1 December 2022.
+This meeting was held on 7 December 2023.